Screwtape: Ruining the Race by Steven Lee

 Steven does not claim to know the Devil’s mind but writes about the temptations, opportunities and challenges that he finds in retirement.

-The fourth letter of the book is as follows....
+The seventh letter of the book is as follows....

 My dear Wormwood,